-Secretary Ben Mathews, 49 Group Company Secretary
+Secretary Ben Mathews, 50 Group Company Secretary

 HSBC Holdings plc

-Notice of Annual General Meeting
+Notice of the 2017 Annual General Meeting

-Notice is hereby given that the Annual General Meeting of HSBC Holdings plc will be held at the Queen Elizabeth II Conference Centre, Broad Sanctuary, London SW1P 3EE at 11.00am on Friday, 22 April 2016 to consider and, if thought fit, pass the resolutions below.
-Resolutions 1 to 7 and 9, 11 and 13 will be proposed as ordinary resolutions.
-Resolutions 8, 10, 12 and 14 will be proposed as special resolutions:
+Notice is hereby given that the 2017 Annual General Meeting of HSBC Holdings plc will be held at the Queen Elizabeth II Conference Centre, Broad Sanctuary, London SW1P 3EE at 11.00am on Friday, 28 April 2017 to consider and, if thought fit, pass the resolutions below.
+Resolutions 1 to 7, 10 and 12 will be proposed as ordinary resolutions.
+Resolutions 8, 9, 11, 13 and 14 will be proposed as special resolutions:

-1. Annual Report and Accounts
+1. Annual Report & Accounts

-To receive the Annual Accounts and Reports of the Directors and of the Auditor for the year ended 31 December 2015.
+To receive the Annual Accounts and Reports of the Directors and of the Auditor for the year ended 31 December 2016.

 2. Directors' Remuneration Report

-To approve the Directors' Remuneration Report set out on pages 285 to 321 of the Annual Report and Accounts for the year ended 31 December 2015, excluding the Directors' Remuneration Policy set out on pages 288 to 301.
+To approve the Directors' Remuneration Report set out on pages 153 to 172 of the Annual Report & Accounts for the year ended 31 December 2016, excluding the Director's Remuneration Policy set out on pages 155 to 158.

-3. Directors' Remuneration Policy

-To approve the Directors' Remuneration Policy set out on pages 288 to 301 of the Directors' Remuneration Report contained within the Annual Report and Accounts for the year ended 31 December 2015.

-4. Election and re-election of Directors
+3. Election and re-election of Directors

 To elect by separate resolutions each of: